 Section 1108 Ceiling on Certain Grants to the Territories

 Section 1108 of the Social Security Act places a ceiling on the total amount of annual grant funding that may be awarded by the Department of Health and Human Services for certain programs to American Samoa, Guam, Puerto Rico, and the U.S. Virgin Islands.
 Section 1108 does not set a ceiling for grants to the Northern Mariana Islands.
-Grants for Aid to the Aged, Blind, and Disabled; Temporary Assistance for Needy Families (TANF); and foster care and adoption assistance under Title IV-E of the Act are included in this ceiling.
+Grants for Aid to the Aged, Blind, and Disabled; Temporary Assistance to Needy Families (TANF); and foster care and adoption assistance under Title IV-E of the Act, are included in this ceiling.
 The current ceilings, set by statute and not subject to any automatic adjustment, are:

 - American Samoa: $1,000,000;

 Table B-2 provides a list of territorial eligibility for and participation in selected federal-state programs.
 Programs under the jurisdiction of the House Committee on Ways and Means that have special rules for territorial eligibility are discussed below.